dhruvil3397/Inventory-Management/README.md

-# Inventory-Management
-* Inventory Management for Electronics Retailer
+# Inventory Management for Electronics Retailer
 * Original data = record1.json file
 * Now,I add the new product into the original file
 * Updated data = record.json file